Applicant Financial Information

 Income Earned While Living in Another Country

-If you received income while residing in a country other than the United States, you must submit a signed Foreign Income Letter that documents the income you earned abroad.
-The letter must be signed with either a handwritten or a digital signature that includes an audit trail, such as a DocuSign or Adobe signature.
+If you worked outside the United States in 2025 and earned income not reported on IRS W-2 or 1099 forms, select “Yes” and enter the total amount earned in U.S. dollars.
+You must submit a signed Foreign Income Letter documenting the income you earned abroad.
+The letter must be signed with either a handwritten signature or a digital signature that includes an audit trail, such as a DocuSign or Adobe signature.
+Typed signatures are not accepted.

 Social Security Benefits

-Enter the full amount of benefits you received from the Social Security Administration in 2023.
-In addition to retirement benefits, be sure to include survivor benefits, disability benefits, or other, less common benefits you received.
-Enter “0” if you did not receive any benefits from the Social Security Administration.
+Enter the total amount of benefits you received from the Social Security Administration in 2025, including retirement, survivor, disability, and other benefits.
+Enter “0” if you did not receive any Social Security benefits.

 Federal, State, and Local Welfare Programs

-Enter the total value of food stamps (SNAP), housing vouchers, Aid to Families with Dependent Children (AFDC), Temporary Assistance for Needy Families (TANF), or other welfare program benefits you or your spouse (if applicable) received last year.
+Enter the total value of food stamps (Supplemental Nutrition Assistance Program or “SNAP”), housing vouchers, Aid to Families with Dependent Children (AFDC) assistance, Temporary Assistance for Needy Families (TANF) assistance, or other welfare benefits you or your spouse received last year.
+Documentation from the administering agency is required if you received these benefits.
+Enter “0” if none were received.

 Financial Gifts